20 Cool Everyday Things That Were Actually Designed for WWI

 Back in the day, vitamins themselves were considered a myth.
 During World War I, scientists started to figure out how these different nutritional components could benefit soldiers’ health.
 “The concept of vitamins—however, not yet in the form of supplements—grew during this period, when medical research began to recognize that you can receive vitamins from a balanced diet and nutrition,” Cart says.
 “This understanding was applied to food in the trenches, including the frequent use of tomatoes, which was added to ‘slum’ [a concoction of beef, potatoes, onion, and tomatoes], a main dish in field kitchens.”

-Learn about the 10 petty conflicts that changed history.
+Learn about the 10 most famous shipwrecks in Canadian history.

 Amputees can achieve anything, but prosthetics often help make their lives a little easier.
 Like plastic surgery, prosthetics were created during WWI to assist soldiers with devastating injuries.
 “The Germans were leaders in prosthetics, which did exist before the war but were advanced during and after the war because of the substantial number of limbs that were lost,” Casey says.
 “The increase in casualties resulted in developing more functional limbs, specifically for arms, so that soldiers could be more accepted and welcomed back into society.”
 Although not as comfortable or well-made as those today, prosthetics allowed soldiers to reintegrate into civilian life, for example by being hired by the labour department, Casey says.